MikeLaperle/ScubaGear/README.md

 ## What's New 🆕

-**Configuration UI**: ScubaGear now includes a user-friendly graphical interface for creating and managing configuration files!
+**YAML Configuration UI**: SCuBA now includes a graphical user interface that makes it easier than ever to create and manage your YAML configuration files.
+This intuitive tool helps reduce the complexity of manual editing and streamlines the configuration process for your organization.

+#### 🚀 Key Features:
-- Launch with `Invoke-SCuBAConfigAppUI -Online`
+- Launch with `Invoke-SCuBAConfigAppUI`
-- Intuitive setup wizard for all configuration options
+- Step-by-step setup wizard covering all configuration options
-- Real-time validation and YAML preview
+- Real-time validation with live YAML preview
-- Microsoft Graph integration for user/group selection
+- Microsoft Graph integration for user and group selection
-- Import/export existing configurations
+- Seamless import/export of existing configuration files

-Perfect for users who prefer visual interfaces over command-line configuration.
+> Ideal for users who prefer a visual interface over command-line tools.

 ## Overview